 - 1. Ensure your device has a working camera.
 Video conferencing requires a camera to be enabled. - 2.
-It is recommended that participants use a headset + external microphone with their device to minimise audio interference issues. - 3.
+It is STRONGLY recommended that participants use a headset + external microphone with their device to minimise audio interference issues.
+External speakers connected to devices are not recommended due to potential audio feedback issues. - 3.
 Ensure that your device has reliable connectivity and coverage. - 4.
 Please ensure that you are following the recommended browser requirements (set out above). - 5.
-Click the Weblink provided immediately prior to your listed appearance time. - You will be asked to enter your name and details.
-Please use the following naming convention: Surname - Party description (Example: Doe - Plaintiff = representative John Doe - plaintiff's representative) - 7.
+Click the Weblink provided immediately prior to your listed appearance time.

+- 6. You will be asked to enter your name and details.
+Please use the following naming convention: Surname Party description (Example: Doe Plaintiff = representative John Doe plaintiff's representative) - 7.
 Click "Join Meeting". - 8.
 Whilst waiting for your matter to be called, please ensure that the audio on your device is muted so that any background noise does not interfere with court proceedings. - 9.
 End the Weblink when your matter is finalised.